jreisinger/docs/data/notes/cs-basics.md

 ## Computer Science (CS)

-Fundamental question for CS is *what can be computed*?
+* fundamental question for CS is *what can be computed*?
+* it uses techniques of design, analysis, and experimentation

 ## Hardware

+* computer is a universal information-processing machine
+* computer can carry out any process that can be described in sufficient details
-Computers are to CS what telescopes are to astronomy (Dijkstra).
+* computers are to CS what telescopes are to astronomy (Dijkstra)

 Functional view of a computer: